ApurvaBire/DS-ML-Insights-with-Pyhton/README.md

 📊 Data Science & Machine Learning with Python

 A structured and practical repository to learn and apply core data science concepts and machine learning algorithms using the Python programming language.

 A comprehensive collection of data science fundamentals with Python, covering data acquisition, manipulation, and machine learning algorithms.

-This repository contains modular and well-documented Jupyter Notebooks that walk through the complete data science workflow from data acquisition to model building.
-Each notebook includes examples, explanations, and visual outputs.

 ---